jufis/docker/docker-installation.md

-#Quick guide to install docker on fedora 20 and update to latest
+#Quick guide on installing docker

 Run the following commands to install docker: